saucelabs/sauce-docs/docs/web-apps/automated-testing/_partials/_advanced-playwright.md

 ## Screenshots

-To set a unique and trackable screenshot name, please refer to the [Playwright Screenshot documentation](https://playwright.dev/docs/screenshots) and use the following code snippet:
+To get trackable screenshots in Sauce Cloud, please refer to the [Playwright Screenshot documentation](https://playwright.dev/docs/screenshots) and implement the following code snippet:

 ```javascript
 test('take a screenshot', async ({ page }, testInfo) => {